jeremy-rifkin/cpptrace/README.md

 <br/>
 [![Community Discord Link](https://img.shields.io/badge/Chat%20on%20(the%20very%20small)-Community%20Discord-blue?labelColor=2C3239&color=7289DA&style=flat&logo=discord&logoColor=959DA5)](https://discord.gg/7kv5AuCndG)

-🚧 WIP 🏗️

-Cpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, Unix, macOS and Windows.
-The goal:
-Make stack traces simple for once.
+Cpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, macOS, and windows including mingw and cygwin environments.
+The goal: Make stack traces simple for once.

-Support for cygwin/mingw will be added soon.

 Some day C++23's `<stacktrace>` will be ubiquitous.
 And maybe one day the msvc implementation will be acceptable.

+🚧 WIP: This library is in beta. 🏗️

 ## Table of contents